⏱️ Deadlines Looming? We Deliver 95% On Time! Get expert help from Raccoon Gang ➡️

 Make the Most of Microlearning

 You may have tons of insights and valuable knowledge to share with your employees or students.
 However, as the learning retention pyramid points out, a 2-hour lecture, webinar, or in-person training session is the least effective method of learning retention.
-None of the employees or even trainers will be able to retain everything that’s delivered in a lengthy session.
+Employees and trainers won’t retain everything from a lengthy session.

 Microlearning is about keeping your online course focused on a maximum of 3 most critical takeaways at a time.
 This way, learners won’t feel overwhelmed by the information delivered to them.
 Thus, they’ll not only find it easier to retain the learning but also be willing to learn more about the subject.